Accepting applications for NPQ Certified Firefighters. Application process is open until filled.

 - No felony conviction

-- No serious speeding (more than 10 miles per hour above limit), at-fault traffic, vehicular homicide, hit-and-run, or misdemeanor convictions/violations/citations within last five (5) years
+- No serious speeding (more than 10 miles per hour above limit), at-fault traffic accidents, vehicular homicide, hit-and-run, or misdemeanor convictions/violations/citations within last five (5) years

-- No convictions (includes Judgment before Probation and Nolo Contendere) of DUI/DWI/BUI within the last five (5) years.
+- No convictions (includes Judgment before Probation and Nolo Contendere) of DUI/DWI/BUI within the last three (3) years.
 No more than one conviction of DUI/DWI/BUI during a lifetime

 - All circumstances surrounding a pending case will be considered before making a final hiring decision

 Georgia State law requires that an applicant be a citizen of the United States as of the date employment commences as evidenced by a certified copy of the candidate's birth certificate or naturalization certificate.
 For information regarding citizenship requirements, contact the USCIS.

 You do not have to be a resident of Johns Creek to apply for or work as a JCFD Firefighter.